-Examining patients post mortem, sampling tissues, and doing imaging fall under the scope of pathology PAs.
-You often need to go through an internship programme to accumulate hours on the job (add these to your education section).
+Examining patients' postmortem, sampling tissues, and doing imaging fall under the scope of pathology PAs.
+You often need to go through an internship program to accumulate hours on the job (add these to your education section).

 You can work either in an obstetrics office or family practice.
-You will provide family planning to patients, address gynaecological issues, and do annual check-ups and exams.
+You will provide family planning to patients, address gynecological issues, and do annual check-ups and exams.

-The diagnosis and treatment of illnesses, annual check-ups, and assisting Physicians in surgeries in paediatric patients.
+The diagnosis and treatment of illnesses, annual check-ups, and assisting Physicians in surgeries in pediatric patients.